 - Cut off or break the swab stick if longer than the tube.

 - Screw the cap firmly in a way that the swab is forced to the bottom of the medium.

 - Transport to the laboratory as soon as possible or preferably within 6 hours (maximum up to 24 hours) maintaining a cold chain (do not freeze).

-Amies transport medium is used for collection, transport and preservation of microbiological specimens especially throat, vaginal, and wound swab samples.
-It is routinely used for the transport of specimens from collection centres (or health centres) to the microbiology laboratory.
+Amies transport medium is used for the collection, transport, and preservation of microbiological specimens, especially throat, vaginal, and wound swab samples.
+It is routinely used for the transport of specimens from collection centers (or health centers) to the microbiology laboratory.

 - Pus: Collect the pus specimen using a sterile cotton-wool swab.
 When pus is not discharged, use a sterile cotton swab to collect a sample from the infected site.
 Insert it in a container of Amies transport medium, breaking off the swab stick to allow the bottle top to be replaced tightly.